What Is Neurofeedback And Does It Work?

 This is a relatively new type of treatment that "controls brain activity based on the brainwave activity feedback from deep subcortical areas of the brain."
 It can improve voluntary control of activity in the targeted brain region. fMRI neurofeedback can be used for treating ADHD, ADD, autism spectrum, depression, anxiety, Parkinson's disease, behavior disorders, and even phobias.

 Persons living with epilepsy should only consult with therapists who are also qualified doctors or psychiatrists.
 This therapy has demonstrated efficacy in the treatment of epileptic seizures, but it should be administered with great care and skill.
 It can be important to note that the fact that a patient has epilepsy should never be concealed from a medical practitioner before embarking on any form of therapy.
-Neurofeedback systems with preloaded protocols should be avoided as there is evidence that they can induce seizures.
+Neurofeedback systems with preloaded protocols should be avoided as there is evidence that they can induce seizures in those with seizure disorder.

 It is also contraindicated for persons living with severe psychiatric disorders.
 Symptoms should first be stabilized before treatment is started, and then only under the supervision of a qualified mental health practitioner.